 Lean Thinking, which heavily influenced the Lean Startup, has a deliberate step before the Build step.
 That step is Planning.
 In our exuberance for action, we often don’t spend the requisite time planning our experiments.
 This is a mistake and often leads to post-experiment rationalization and sub-optimal results.

 Like everything else, planning does need to be time-boxed to avoid analysis paralysis and force action.
 But time spent on the right kind of planning is time well spent.

 What follows are my ground rules for running good experiments.
-But before we get started, let’s get something else out of the way.
+But before we start, let’s get something else out of the way.

-Cognitive biases affect our decision making ability and even celebrated scientists like Isaac Newton weren’t immune to these biases.
-For this reason, the science community has built in several procedures and safe guards for how empirical research is conducted and how evidence is gathered.
+Cognitive biases affect our decision-making ability, and even celebrated scientists like Isaac Newton weren’t immune to these biases.
+For this reason, the scientific community has built several procedures and safeguards for how empirical research is conducted and evidence is gathered.

-During clinical trials for medicinal drug testing for instance, we go through great lengths to setup double-blind tests where information about the test is kept from both the testers and the subjects until after the test.
+During clinical trials for medicinal drug testing, for instance, we go to great lengths to set up double-blind tests where information about the test is kept from both the testers and the subjects until after the test.